 To link your application, the sparksee and your pthread libraries must be used in this order.

-Finally you may need to add the directory where the libraries can be found to the LD_LIBRARY_PATH environment variable to be sure that they will be found at runtime.
+Finally you may need to add the directory where the libraries can be found to the LD_LIBRARY_PATH, or DYLD_LIBRARY_PATH in MacOS, environment variable to be sure that they will be found at runtime.

 Finally, if you just want to quickly test the HelloSparksee sample application, you can use the command line.